maykar/compact-custom-header/compact-custom-header/readme.md

 ## Important notes:

-* The custom header works best when this card is added to each view.
+* The custom header works best when added to each view.

-* When changing options in your lovelace config, you may need to do a full browser refresh after to get everything to display properly ('ctrl + shift + R' in chrome).
+* When changing config options, you may need to do a full browser refresh after to get everything to display properly ('ctrl + shift + R' in chrome).
 You may even need to clear your cache.

 * The clock will only display if you have set an icon to be the clock in the config.

-* If you notice your cards shifting when switching tabs, place this card as the last card in a vertical stack with the last card in the view.
+* If you notice your cards shifting when changing views, place this card in a vertical stack with the last card in the view.

 * Avoid using ```header: false``` unless you're using yaml mode.
 Otherwise you'll have no way to edit your config other than either deleting this cards files or editing .storage (which you shouldn't do).
 Wait for expanding tab feature, coming soon.